vonubisch/chuckify/README.md

 - The rest of the interface is ready for further internationalization and translation

 ### Architecture
-- State management
-- Router, every webapp needs a router
+- Router, every webapp needs a router, so I've added the most simple one
+- As this is a simple app, most shared state is achieved with the Context API.
+For larger apps I would prefer Redux.
+- While keeping the amount of third-party packages to a minimum I've added an effect for the main purpose of the app, displaying a quote

 ## Credits
 - React - https://reactjs.org